-- 2.2.1 The University recognizes that freedom to discover and disseminate knowledge and understanding through research and teaching is fundamental to the advancement of wisdom, and that such freedom is basic to the protection of the rights of the students in learning and the rights of the teacher in teaching. - 2.2.2 The parties agree to continue their practice of upholding, protecting, and promoting academic freedom as essential to the pursuit of truth and the fulfilment of the University's objectives.
-Academic freedom includes: - the freedom of academic staff members to examine, question, teach, and learn;
+2.2.1 The University recognizes that freedom to discover and disseminate knowledge and understanding through research and teaching is fundamental to the advancement of wisdom, and that such freedom is basic to the protection of the rights of the students in learning and the rights of the teacher in teaching.

-- to disseminate their opinion(s) on questions related to their teaching, professional activities, and research both inside and outside the classroom; - to pursue without interference or reprisal, and consistent with the time constraints imposed by their other University duties, their research, creative or professional activities, and to publish and make public the results thereof; - to have the worth and validity of academic works judged by their peers and Elders in committee, rather than by political interest groups and individuals.
+- 2.2.2 The parties agree to continue their practice of upholding, protecting, and promoting academic freedom as essential to the pursuit of truth and the fulfilment of the University's objectives.
+Academic freedom includes: - the freedom of academic staff members to examine, question, teach, and learn; - to disseminate their opinion(s) on questions related to their teaching, professional activities, and research both inside and outside the classroom; - to pursue without interference or reprisal, and consistent with the time constraints imposed by their other University duties, their research, creative or professional activities, and to publish and make public the results thereof; - to have the worth and validity of academic works judged by their peers and Elders in committee, rather than by political interest groups and individuals; - to engage in service to the institution and the community; - to participate in professional and representative academic bodies; - that Librarians and Archivists can acquire, preserve, and provide access to documentary material in all formats.